Producer Organisation Membership

 Members are also required to comply with:

 Membership fees are differentiated in relation to the size of the organisation.
-Click here to download the BCI 2014 Fee structure for Producer Organisations.
+Download the BCI Membership Fee Structure for Producer Organisations.

 1. Send us your application form with the requested supporting information.